Semaglutide, Ozempic, WeGovy & Rybelsus in Singapore

 What is Rybelsus?

 Rybelsus has to be taken on an empty stomach with just a mouthful (maximum 120ml) of water.
 Please do not take too much water as water can interfere with the absorption of Rybelsus.
-You then are not allowed to eat or drink anything (even water) for at least 30 minutes after taking Rybelsus.
-In fact, it is better to wait for 1 hour.
+You are then not allowed to eat or drink anything (even water) for at least 30 minutes to an hour afterwards.

-Rybelsus has the same possible side effects as Ozempic which are nausea, constipation or diarrhea.
-We would alo start you off at a low dose then increase the dose slowly over time.
-This helps to minimize the side effects.
+Rybelsus has the same possible side effects as Ozempic which are nausea, constipation or diarrhoea.
+We will start you off at a low dose then increase the dose slowly over time in order to minimize the side effects.

 Rybelsus contains the same active ingredient as Ozempic and WeGovy (Semaglutide).
 Semaglutide is a GLP-1 agonist.
 This is a hormone that is naturally produced by your gut after you have eaten.
-It reduces your appetite and also slows down food from leaving your stomach.
-You will not feel hungry.
-You will feel full after eating a much smaller portion than your usual.
-You will also feel full for longer after your meals.
+It reduces your appetite and slows down food from leaving your stomach.

 5. Contrave